Abhi-Gautam/snapsafe/README.md

 # Snap Safe

 **Snap Safe** is a command-line tool written in Rust for creating efficient snapshots of directories.
-It is designed to help manage build artifacts, large binaries, and backups by leveraging filesystem-level operations—using hard links to avoid duplicating unchanged files.
+It is designed to help manage build artifacts, large binaries, and backups by leveraging filesystem level operations.
+Using hard links to avoid duplicating unchanged files.

 ## Features